tabarra/txAdmin/docs/dev_notes.md

 - didn't note anything before commit d2cfc42e5e0001afce6bafa17df4c7a9a6bbf42d
 - playerBanned event lost the `target` prop
 - changed warn ids prefix from A to W
+- removed the option to import bans from other resources

 # TODO:
 - [x] player join/leave